michaeldgarber/green-space-denver/README.md

 # green-space-denver
-A repository in its early stages to manage data related to a Denver green-space project.
+A repository in its early stages to manage data related to a green-space project in the Denver area.